mikemaccana/agave/README.md

  - Agave.js provides additional methods to complement those provided by ES5, rather than functions attached to punctuation.
  - Agave doesn’t require a separate string library.
- - Agave does not attempt to support IE8 and other ES3 browsers, resulting in a much smaller code base that is free of ES3 shims.
+ - Agave does not attempt to support IE8 and other ES3 browsers, resulting in a much smaller code base that is free of ES3->ES5 shims.

-### But Adding Methods to Inbuilt Objects is Bad!
+### I read that adding methods to prototypes is bad

-There are two common concerns raised around this issue.
-Let’s look at them both:
+Agave addresses a number of concerns people have raised over the years since Prototype.JS first began extending built ins.
+[Andrew Dupont’s talk at JSConf 2011](http://blip.tv/jsconf/jsconf2011-andrew-dupont-everything-is-permitted-extending-built-ins-5211542) provides an excellent overview on how the JS community has approached this topic over time.

-### Adding methods to objects is bad because they’ll show up when iterating over the object
+### Q. Will Agave methods will show up when iterating over objects?

-This was the traditional and most common objectation to adding methods in ES3 days.
+### A. Methods won’t show up when iterating over objects.

-Adding methods to inbuilt objects _was_ bad, back in ES3 days, on browsers like IE8 and Firefox 3.
-There wasn’t a way for developers to add their own non-enumerable properties to inbuilt objects.
+Adding methods to inbuilt objects _was_ bad, back on ES3 browsers like IE8 and Firefox 3.
+ES3 didn’t provide a way for developers to add their own non-enumerable properties to inbuilt objects.

 Let's look at the problem: open your console and add a method, the traditional way: